gmartsenkov/dotfiles/README.md

 # dotfiles

-Install stow:
+ - Install stow: `brew install stow` or `pacman -S stow`
- - brew install stow
- - pacman -S stow
-Run `stow .` to create the symlinks in the home folder
+ - Run `stow .` to create the symlinks in the home folder